Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Conclusion

 \section{Conclusion}

-To enable large scale kernel learning for quantum chemistry this study proposes a combination of Nyström preconditioner and CG solver.
-We establish a fundamental trade off using this combination: Physical correlations give rise to exceedingly ill-conditioned loss surfaces, which can be readily addressed by selecting the appropriate inducing columns.
-Whereas, the remaining stochasticity of the learning problem can be targeted with the Krylov subspace spanned by the iterative CG solver.
-Both together can be viewed as a low-rank expansion, which allows for a chemically interpretation in terms of molecular fragments.
-This means that given a Nyström preconditioner, the CG's super-linear convergence coincides with the number of inducing columns $k$ and not kernel size $n$.
-Using these insights, we derived an intuitive heuristic to balance this trade off and to infer a practically well-performing preconditioner strength in advance.
-Overall, we verify close to experimentally optimal runtimes for various molecules and different problem sizes.
-Importantly, our rule of thumb generalizes as it can be targeted to new molecules.
+To make large-scale kernel learning for MLFF reconstruction more widely accessible, this study reviews the combination of Nyström-type preconditioners and the iterative CG solver for model training.
+This approach is motivated by the following observation: Strong correlations between atoms give rise to exceedingly ill-conditioned loss surfaces, which can be readily addressed by selecting the appropriate inducing columns for a preconditioning step.
+The remaining stochasticity of the learning problem can then be effectively targeted with the Krylov subspace spanned by the iterative CG solver.
+In combination, both steps can be viewed as a low-rank expansion of the kernel matrix, which also allows for a chemically interpretation in terms of molecular fragments.

+We have demonstrated, how to construct preconditioners that enable super-linear convergence of the CG solver.
+This represents a significant speed-up over traditional closed-form approaches, in addition to the removal of their high memory demand, that we originally set out to alleviate.
+Remarkably, the effectiveness of the preconditioner scales with the number inducing columns $k$ and is largely independent of the kernel size $n$.
+This favorable scaling behavior is also a consequence of the aforementioned reoccurring correlation patterns between atoms, that stay largely the same across training points.

-Moreover, we discovered interesting differences and commonalities when comparing inducing column selection strategies that are representative for a wide spectrum of preconditioner construction techniques.
-For simpler molecules it suffices to uniformly sample inducing columns and thereby construct a scalable kernel solver.
-In contrast, for more involved physical systems the situation is more challenging, as the relevant information is unevenly distributed.
-Hence, naive approaches are not sufficient and lack the essential physical ingredients.
-In our case, the incomplete Cholesky decomposition is able to incorporate the dominant signals from the complex catcher or nanotube molecules to construct a diverse, representative set of inducing columns.
-In turn, this leads to superior preconditioner performance.
-Generally, for other challenging domains, such as biomedical molecules or materials, there are rich physical structures which can be unravelled to build more efficient learning algorithms.
+We have furthermore discussed important considerations when sampling inducing columns.
+For simpler molecules, it suffices to sample uniformly, due to the strong correlation between individual training points (molecular geometries).
+In contrast, more involved physical systems require a careful selection of inducing columns, as the relevant information is unevenly distributed.
+In that setting, basic sampling approaches are not sufficient as they lack the essential physical ingredients.
+This was the case in our catcher or nanotube examples, where the incomplete Cholesky decomposition was considerably more effective in finding a representative set of inducing columns, compared to the other approaches (except SVD).